xenoinc/SQLiteAdmin/docs/Project-Framework.md

 This project definitively uses C# and our goal is to have a cross-platform desktop project.
 First and foremost, it will support Microsoft Windows.

 ## Framework Pros and Cons
 Below is a quick list of pros and cons to help others understand the path which we are taking.
 We're still weighing out the options of which framework to use.
 So far, WinForms is on the chopping block.

+As a quick background, Xeno Innovations, mostly uses _Xamarin.Forms with Prism and DryIoC_.
+Soooo, there's a strong chance we will use WPF w/ Prism and DryIoC.

 ### WinForms
 *This project has WinForms marked for deprecation*